aspartate/personal_website/content/blog/Avatarm.md

 ![.](images/avatarm/rats-nest.jpg)

-I tested the controller, and it actually worked!
+I tested the controller, and it worked!
 However, the wires were really getting in the way and also falling off of their connections.
 The second problem was that the NodeMCU was just flopping around with nowhere to mount it.
 Since the base of this arm was not much bigger than the NodeMCU itself, I couldn't mount it at the location of the control box and so I had decided to remove the control box entirely.
 I reshaped that region to accomodate a modular platform for the NodeMCU, which looks like this:

 ![.](images/avatarm/controller-nodemcu-mount.png)